Lincoln Square, Chicago

 Lincoln Square on the North Side of Chicago, Illinois, is one of the city's 77 community areas.
-It encompasses the smaller neighborhoods of Ravenswood, Ravenswood Gardens, Bowmanville, Budlong Woods as well as Lincoln Square itself.
+It encompasses the smaller neighborhoods of Ravenswood, Ravenswood Gardens, Bowmanville, Budlong Woods, as well as Lincoln Square itself.

 Profile

-In the 1840s, farming was begun in this area by newly arrived German Americans.
+In the 1840s, farming was begun in this area by newly arrived English and German Americans.
 Two brothers, Lyman and Joseph Budlong arrived in 1857 to start a commercial pickling operation near what is today Lincoln Avenue and Berwyn.
 They later opened a commercial green house and flower fields to provide flowers for the then new Rosehill Cemetery.
 In 1925, to honor Abraham Lincoln, the Chicago City Council named the area Lincoln Square, and a prominent statue of the namesake was erected in 1956.

-About 44,000 people live in the neighborhood along with over 1,000 small and medium-sized businesses.
+About 41,000 people live in the neighborhood along with over 1,000 small and medium-sized businesses.
 It is accessible through the Brown Line of the 'L'.
 The neighborhood is bounded by Bryn Mawr and Peterson Avenues on the north, Montrose Avenue on the south, Ravenswood Avenue on the east and the Chicago River on the west.
 Its housing stock consists of private residences and small apartment buildings.

 The commercial heart of Lincoln Square is located at the intersection of Lawrence, Western and Lincoln Avenues.
 Lincoln Avenue southeast of this intersection is home to a wide variety of restaurants and shops.
 Lincoln Square is historically known as a heavily German influenced and populated neighborhood, but now one is just as likely to see shops catering to the Thai culture.
 Still, the neighborhood is home to a number of German businesses, including Merz Apothecary and Lutz Café & Bakery, and is the home of the Chicago branches of DANK (the German American National Congress) and the Niedersachsen Club.
 The German-language weekly newspaper Amerika Woche was born in Lincoln Square in 1972, though its original headquarters above the Brauhaus is now only a bureau.

 Events such as festivals and live musical performances are frequently held in Lincoln Square.
 The Apple Fest is a longstanding tradition in Lincoln Square that brings the community together to celebrate the beginning of fall.
 Dozens of vendors participate in the event each year selling autumn-themed crafts and apple-themed treats, such as fresh baked apple pies, bushels of apples, hot apple cider and apple pizza.
 The Square Roots Festival, which is held every summer, celebrates Lincoln Square's history in music and German culture with live performances from local musicians and craft beer from local breweries.